SuhailArshad1122/add-it/README.md

 ## Getting Started

 To run this app, clone given app into your client machine and run as ... cargo run add-it...
-When app is up and running, use your browser and copy paste below link or click on below link http://127.0.0.1:8088/
+When app is up and running, use your browser and copy paste below link or click on link http://127.0.0.1:8088/

 ## "Add-it" app in action